braid-org/ribbon/readme.md

 # Ribbon

-A microblog on the Braid.
-Demonstrates the [Braid-HTTP](https://braid.news) protocol.
+Chat on the Braid.
+Demonstrates the [Braid-HTTP](https://braid.org) protocol.

 ## Getting Started